 What hand-cleaning method is best?
 This fun hand washing science project brings to life the importance of handwashing for kids.

 We took the science experiment for kids even further with our own hand washing science experiment!

 Try this fun hand washing experiment to convince kids once and for all that they really do need to wash their hands with hot water and soap.

-What you’ll need for the germs science experiment:
+What you’ll need for the germs science fair project:

 This post contains affiliate links for your convenience.